-- using a variety of different EFL teaching approaches and classroom activities - sharing lesson objectives with the class and making expectations clear - starting lessons with a short 'warm-up' session - ensuring that prep is supportive and useful to the learning process - measuring and monitoring progress in EAL tests, examinations and assessments - keeping abreast of current/new thinking on EAL and attending relevant INSET when possible - rewarding success through the school rewards system - sharing best practice amongst EAL staff - encouraging problem solving and thinking with English as the medium. - ensuring all girls achieve their full potential at the Cambridge University ESOL exams, such as PET and FCE as well as in the Common Entrance senior school entrance exams. - b.
-Curriculum An Overview
+- using a variety of different EFL teaching approaches and classroom activities - sharing lesson objectives with the class and making expectations clear - starting lessons with a short 'warm-up' session - ensuring that prep is supportive and useful to the learning process - measuring and monitoring progress in EAL tests, examinations and assessments - keeping abreast of current/new thinking on EAL and attending relevant INSET when possible - rewarding success through the school rewards system - sharing best practice amongst EAL staff - encouraging problem solving and thinking with English as the medium. - ensuring all girls achieve their full potential at the Cambridge University ESOL exams, such as B2 First.

+b.
+Curriculum - An Overview